1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - Thou shalt get kings, though thou be none(161) to Banquo
 - Is kind and likable
 - PRovided the title of Thane of Cawdor to MAcbeth seems to indicate Macbeth is favorable with him(91)
-- Gives Macbeths wife a jewel(570)
+- Gives Macbeth's wife a jewel(570)

 Macbeth
 - prince of Cumberland he must overcome(is jealous)